 - David Barr

-Not only does Mr. Barr strive to research and select stocks that are trading at a discount to intrinsic value, but he also takes a contrarian approach to investing.
-He looks for value in unpopular places with a view to reducing risk and finding prices that include a margin-of-safety.
+In order to execute on his value investing strategy Mr. Barr is a true contrarian.
+To meet his stringent value investing criteria, he looks for value in unpopular places with a view to reducing risk and finding prices that include a margin-of-safety.
 He refuses to follow the crowds and is driven to find quality at a discount.Continue reading →

 - David Barr